New research has found that opioid prescriptions for non-cancer related pain have doubled over the last 24 years.

 “While we have sufficient data for this purpose for the US, we have little or no data for other countries,” they wrote.

-In the Australian context, data form the Australian Institute of health and welfare shows around 3.1 million people were dispensed opioid prescriptions in 2016–17 and between 2007–08 and 2016–17 there was a 25 per cent rise in the rate of hospitalisations due to opioid poisoning.
+In the Australian context, data from the Australian Institute of health and welfare shows around 3.1 million people were dispensed opioid prescriptions in 2016–17 and Between 2007–08 and 2016–17 there was a 25 per cent rise in the rate of hospitalisations due to opioid poisoning.

 The rate of opioid deaths also rose by 62 per cent from 2007 to 2016.